duff2013/TeensyTracks/README.md

 2. Make tracks dynamic in the sense I can add or subtract tracks from the sketch in realtime.
 Not related to dynamic memory allocations.
 3. Incorperate a specialized version of Zlich into TeensyTracks, no need to install Zlich also.
 (Done!)
 4. Fast forward and rewind.
 (Done!)
-5. Allow an 2 beat intro for tracks.
+5. Allow an intro for all tracks.

 ---
 <h4>TeensyTracks Usage</h4>